Jewelry Group Guidelines

 - Reserving Space

 The gallery show schedule is listed in the SCAA membership booklet.
-Contact Doris Weinbaum by the Wednesday before a show ends and let her know if you plan to participate in the next show.
-When you let the Chairman know that you will be participating, she will reserve shelf space for you.
+The Jewelry Chairman will contact you by email the week before a show ends and ask you to let her know if you plan to participate in the next show.
+The Chairman will then assign the shelves to those who are participating and send the shelf assignments out via email a few days before the show.

 - Shelf Space and Displays